NREL-Sienna/SIIP-Tutorial/index.md

 }

 \exercise{
-This is an exercise to the reader.
+This is an exercise for the reader.
 For example, can you find the source markdown page for this webpage?
 }